awsdocs/amazon-rds-user-guide/doc_source/mysql-kerberos.md

 +  A Managed Active Directory that has been shared with you isn't supported\.
 +  Kerberos authentication is supported for the following Amazon RDS for MySQL versions:
   + Amazon RDS for MySQL 8\.0\.13 and higher versions
-  + Amazon RDS for MySQL version 5\.7\.24 and higher versions
+  + Amazon RDS for MySQL 5\.7\.24 and higher versions
 +  You must reboot the DB instance after enabling the feature\.
 +  The domain name length can't be longer than 61 characters\.
 +  You can't enable Kerberos authentication and IAM authentication at the same time\.
 Choose one authentication method or the other for your MySQL DB instance\.